Mohdnihal03/Bookstore-Sales-Customer-Insights-SQL-Analytics-Project/README.md

 3. Add sample data as needed for testing.

 ## Example :
-- Find the top 3 most expensive book of 'Fantasy' genre \n select * from ( select title , genre,
+- Find the top 3 most expensive book of 'Fantasy' genre
+- select * from (
+- select title ,
+- genre,
-Rank() over(partition by genre order by SUM(price) DESC) from books group by genre, title
+- Rank() over(partition by genre order by SUM(price) DESC)
+- from books
+- group by genre, title
-	) as ranked
+-	) as ranked
-	where genre = 'Fantasy'
+-	where genre = 'Fantasy'
-	limit 3;
+-	limit 3;

 ## 📄 Author
 Your Name — [Mohammed Nihal](https://linkedin.com/in/Mohdnihal03)